Opinionated Fable2 - Architecture & Performance

 }

-and here is generated javascript
+and here is the generated JavaScript

 import { Union, declare, Record } from "fable-core/Types";